-- Services provided under the IEP do not necessarily transition to college services.
+- All services provided under the IEP do not necessarily transition to college services.

 - A college student with a disability is entitled to full confidentiality.
 Information regarding grades, performance, attendance, etc. cannot be disclosed without a FERPA consent form signed by the student and notarized.

 - In high school, teachers were given a copy of the student’s IEP.
 In college, the student’s disability documentation remains in the Disabilities Services office and is not disclosed to the professors.

 - Students can work with a counselor from the Disabilities Services office to discuss effective methods to communicate their accommodation needs to their professors.
 To make this process easier, the student can request a green Referral to Faculty accommodation letter from the Disabilities Services office verifying that the student has a disability.
 Accommodation letters never disclose what the student’s disability is.